By Edy, Tech Expert & Blogger

 However, it’s important to note that you can’t go wrong even with the HPE Proliant server.
 Selecting the correct server is a subjective decision that should be based on individual preferences.

 I recommend being consistent.
-Once you opt for a server brand, stick to it unless you have had some bad experience.
+Once you opt for a server brand, stick to it unless you have had a bad experience.
 Ultimately, the decision comes down to service and support.

 Before you go …